 - Select patients may benefit from additional interventions, including splenectomy and hematopoietic stem cell transplantation (HSCT).

-Pretreatment evaluation is essential in all patients receiving chemotherapy for NHL to adequately adjust chemotherapeutic doses according to patients' hepatic, renal, and cardiac function.
+chemotherapy for NHL to adequately adjust chemotherapeutic doses according to patients' hepatic, renal, and cardiac function. is essential in all patients receiving

 Treatment options